firasuke/awesome/README.md

 distribution developed by Project Vine and many collaborators
 - [Void Linux](https://voidlinux.org): A general purpose operating system, based on the monolithic Linux® kernel
+- [Wombat Linux](https://github.com/wombatlinux): A lightweight Linux distribution that relies on musl-libc over glibc and replaces the usual GNU Coreutils with Suckless Base
 - [Wyverkiss](https://github.com/wyvertux/wyverkiss): An alternative rootfs for
 KISS Linux that doesn't use GNU
 - [Wyvertux](https://github.com/wyvertux/wyvertux): A(n almost) GNU-free Linux